remy/remysharp.com/public/blog/screen.md

 ## Tricks

 Even if you use screen in it's simplest form (as I usually do), I wanted to share a few tricks I found whilst digging deeper in to screen.

+### Lazy continuous integration

+This is a pretty dirty method, but it's worked for me in the past when I've just wanted something to quickly work: `screen` + `watch` + `git pull` = [auto deploy](https://remysharp.com/2012/06/16/development-trick-auto-updating-auto-reloading)

 ### Multiuser screens